scribbletune/scribbletune.com/_pages/clip.md

 ![Quarter notes sustained](/images/quarter-notes-sustained.png)

+Square braces allow splitting a note further enabling interesting, complex patterns.
+For instance if the note length is set to 4n (quarter note - default), then using square braces will subdivide the note further to 8n (eighth notes) or 16n (sixteenth notes) or even triplets.
+For example, in this pattern `xxx[xx]`, there will be 3 quarter notes followed by 2 sixteenth notes.
+In `xxx[x[xx]]`, there will be 3 quarter notes followed by 1 sixteenth and then 2 thirtysecond notes!

+Lastly, the letter `R` is an experimental new addition to the pattern language and it will let you randomly decide if a note is to be added or not at the specified position.
+For example, in this patter `xxRx`, the quarter note at `R` will be randomly decided to be added or not.
+The volume of this note is governed by `accentLow` property of the clip.

+{:#shuffle}

 ###### shuffle `{Boolean}`

 Setting this property will randomize the order of the notes you set in the clip method.